Docker Desktop Startup Error on Windows

 Future Issues with the Docker Engine

-Follow these steps to get the Docker Engine running again if it fails to start in the future after previously running successfully:
+The steps below will get your Docker Engine running again if it fails to start after previously running successfully:

 Reset the Docker Desktop app to default settings